 Not at all invasive with tightly packed, china-blue flowers held on a tapering pointed head.
 The lower buds open to form a frill and this variety is scented.
 Good green foliage, which appears with the flowers, and a very neat flower head.
-Needs good drainage and sun, but will self seed.
+Needs good drainage and sun, similar to a crocus, but will self-seed.
 6 inches/15cm.

 Sometimes called ‘Jenny Robinson’, this Cambridge-blue muscari has some pale-green sterile flowers at the top which never open.
 Neater foliage than the very similar ‘Valerie Finnis’, but the foliage of both in autumn.
 Both are good in gardens and both haver glacial overtones.
 ‘Valerie Finnis’ self seeds, but not invasively so.
 March-April.
 6 inches/ 15cm.

 A taller muscari with a two-tone flowerhead.
 Broad green, tulip-like leaves and bold, two-tone flowers in navy-blue and bright-blue.
 The lower bells are darker than the upper ones and this variety is taller too, at eight inches or more (20 cm).
 This muscari flowers over a long period between late-March and April due to the pale top knot of sterile flowers.
 Needs warmth, good soil and growing conditions to spread well and it does not hybridise.
 (20cm)